lrmantovani10/tdd-student-store-starter/README.md

 - [X] User can click in the top navigation bar to scroll to the relevant section.
 - [X] User sees a "not found" display when searching for a nonexistent product.
-- [N/A(week2)] Create an endpoint for fetching all orders in the database, and an endpoint for serving an individual order based on its id.
+- [X] Create an endpoint for fetching all orders in the database, and an endpoint for serving an individual order based on its id.
-- [N/A(week2)] Build a page in the UI that displays the list of all past orders and lets the user click on any individual order to take them to a more detailed page of the transaction.
+- [X] Build a page in the UI that displays the list of all past orders and lets the user click on any individual order to take them to a more detailed page of the transaction.
-- [N/A(week2)] Allow users to use an input to filter orders by the email of the person who placed the order.
+- [X] Allow users to use an input to filter orders by the email of the person who placed the order.

 ### Passing Automated Tests